dileepyadavns/OCR/README.md

    Called the model for number plate detection on input image and cropped image on bounding box co-orcinates

 # step8: Tesseract
-   Passed the cropped image on tesseract and extracted the number plate details
+   Passed the cropped image on tesseract and extracted the number plate details and done basic image processing on cropped image

 # step9: checking on database
    Checking the number plate details on database and printing the output on webpage